-The work of the CACHC will be completed as a single unit and will be submitted to the chancellor by May 31, 2017.
-At that time, the chancellor will consider the committee’s recommendations before making decisions on next steps including approving content and format.
-The CACHC has no charge which will extend its work past this date or past the recommendations of the seven sites.
+The work of the CACHC will be completed as a single unit during the 2016-17 academic year and will be submitted to the chancellor by May 31, 2017.
+The chancellor will consider the committee’s recommendations before making decisions on next steps including approving content and format.

 Does this committee’s work include the names ‘Ole Miss’ or ‘Rebels’?

 No. The committee is charged with contextualizing existing physical sites.
-We will continue to use the terms ‘Ole Miss’ and ‘Rebels’ as endearing nicknames for the university.
+The university will continue to use the terms ‘Ole Miss’ and ‘Rebels’ as endearing nicknames for the university.